bothrs/open-source/CONTRIBUTING.md

 - You export fields contains the correct files/directories
 - Your package.json has a `build`, `test` and `lint` script.

-> Note: If you want to have an example check out the `@bothrs/react-native-layout` package.
+> Note: If you need an example check out the `@bothrs/react-native-layout` package.

 ## Commits